COTS SHELTERS FOR INDIVIDUALS

 COTS lost its Daystation facility in a severe rainstorm on July 4, 2012.
-The program has been relocated to the First United Methodist’s Parsonage at 25 Buell Street in Burlington.
-We are so grateful to the First United Methodist Church for opening its doors to us during this time of need.
+The program has been relocated to the 113 Elmwood Avenue, Burlington.
 Please note that there will no longer be any COTS services at 179 South Winooski Ave. or at 25 Buell St.

 In 2012, 926 different individuals — an average of 48 people a day — used the Daystation, the only daytime shelter for homeless adults in Chittenden County.

 COTS SHELTERS FOR FAMILIES

 COTS is able to shelter fifteen families at a time between our two family shelters, which are the only Family Shelters in Chittenden County.
 Both are staffed 24 hours a day, 365 days a year.
 Families can stay for up to six months while they work with COTS staff to find affordable housing, employment, childcare, and healthcare.
 Families are also expected to save 40% of their income while staying at COTS.
 With the support of trained staff and our Vermont Housing and Conservation Board (VHCB) AmeriCorps Family Programming Specialist, COTS works with children and parents in the shelter to ensure success in school, promote children’s healthy social, emotional and physical development, and strengthen family relationships.
 Volunteers provide evening respite care in our playroom, planning activities, help with homework and read stories with kids.

 In 2012, 117 families, including 154 adults and 182 children, stayed in emergency shelter.
 Please note that our shelters are consistently full with a waiting list.